dreamer0719/simple-contact-book-manager/README.md

 # simple-contact-book-manager
-Command-line application that allows users to store, retrieve, search, and delete contacts.
+CLI application that allows users to store, retrieve, search, and delete contacts.

 ## Features
 - **Add contact** - User inputs a name and phone number.